Lauri Törni

 Lauri Allan Törni (28 May 1919 – 18 October 1965), later known as Larry Alan Thorne, was a Finnish-born soldier who fought under three flags: as a Finnish Army officer in the Winter War and the Continuation War ultimately gaining a rank of captain; as a Waffen-SS captain (under the alias Larry Laine) of the Finnish Volunteer Battalion of the Waffen-SS when he fought the Red Army on the Eastern Front in World War II; and as a United States Army Major (under the alias "Larry Thorne") when he served in the U.S. Army Special Forces in the Vietnam War.

-Törni died in a helicopter crash during the Vietnam War and he was promoted to the rank of major posthumously.
-His remains were located three decades later and then buried in Arlington National Cemetery; he is the only former member of the Waffen-SS known to be interred there.
+Törni died in a helicopter crash that occurred on October 18, 1965, during a covert mission in Laos amidst the Vietnam War.
+Serving with the U.S. Army Special Forces, Törni was involved in operations conducted by MACV-SOG when the helicopter he was on crashed under unclear circumstances.
+The crash site was difficult to locate due to the rugged terrain and adverse weather conditions, delaying recovery efforts.
+Törni's remains, along with those of other soldiers aboard, were eventually found three decades later.

 Early life and education

-Christened Lauri Allan Törni, he was born in Viipuri, Viipuri Province, Finland, to ship captain Jalmari (Ilmari) Törni, and his wife, Rosa (née Kosonen).
-He had two sisters: Salme Kyllikki (b.
-1920) and Kaija Iris (b.
+Christened Lauri Allan Törni, he was born in Viipuri, Viipuri Province, Finland, to ship captain Jalmari (Ilmari) Törni, and his wife, Rosa Maria (née Kosonen).
+He had two sisters: Salme Kyllikki Rajala (b.
+1920) and Kaija Iris Mikkola (b.
 1922).
 An athletic youth, Törni was an early friend of future Olympic Boxing Gold Medalist Sten Suvio.
 After attending business school and serving with the Civil Guard, Törni entered military service in 1938, joining Jaeger Battalion 4 stationed at Kiviniemi; when the Winter War began in November 1939, his enlistment was extended and his unit confronted invading Soviet troops at Rautu.